 Uvalde is a medium-sized city located in the state of Texas.
 With a population of 16,476 people and four constituent neighborhoods, Uvalde is the 157th largest community in Texas.

-Uvalde is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Uvalde is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Uvalde who work in office and administrative support (11.51%), teaching (9.09%), and healthcare (7.43%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Uvalde is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Uvalde is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Uvalde who work in office and administrative support (10.09%), sales jobs (9.85%), and management occupations (9.45%).

+Uvalde is an extremely ethnically-diverse city.
 The people who call Uvalde home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Uvalde, accounting for 80.14% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Uvalde residents report their race to be White, followed by Asian.
-Uvalde also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 78.27% of the city’s residents.
-Important ancestries of people in Uvalde include English, Irish, Scottish, and French .
+Important ancestries of people in Uvalde include English, Irish, Scottish, and Scots-Irish.

 The most common language spoken in Uvalde is Spanish.
 Other important languages spoken here include English and Other Asian languages.